 And OUS Manchester has circulated ideas and tips on how to stay connected to its members, including posting online talks and engaging with online groups such as book clubs.

-Its talk by Dr Lennart Brand - Managing Director of the Leadership Excellence Institute Zeppelin on Exponential Technologies and Values – A Tale of Chickens and Eggs - on 14 July, touched on everything from self-driving cars to eugenics, and on writers as diverse as 18th century historian Oswald Spengler and the contemporary science fiction author Leif Randt.
+Its talk by Dr Lennart Brand - Managing Director of the Leadership Excellence Institute Zeppelin on Exponential Technologies and Values – A Tale of Chickens and Eggs - last July, touched on everything from self-driving cars to eugenics, and on writers as diverse as 18th century historian Oswald Spengler and the contemporary science fiction author Leif Randt.

-OUS Paris and the Cambridge Society of Paris held their first virtual drinks via Zoom in May and repeated the event in June, following positive feedback.
+OUS Paris and the Cambridge Society of Paris held their first virtual drinks via Zoom in May last year and repeated the event in June, following positive feedback.
 Members of the two societies usually gather in a pub on the first Wednesday of every month.

-And congratulations to the Oxford quiz team from OUS Alberta (Calgary), who fought off stiff competition from Cambridge and LSE to win the first virtual Alberta UK Alumni 'University Challenge' quiz in June.
+And congratulations to the Oxford quiz team from OUS Alberta (Calgary), who fought off stiff competition from Cambridge and LSE to win the first virtual Alberta UK Alumni 'University Challenge' quiz last June.
 Special guest, British High Commissioner to Canada, Susan le Jeune d'Allegeershecque, calling in from Ottawa, acted as Quiz Master.

 And the Oxford Entrepreneurs Network (North America) - a group of 1,100 Oxonians focussed on development, education, angel funding and networking among entrepreneurs in all industries - has moved its activities online with much success.
-At the start of April, its New York chapter held an event on Zoom, followed by the San Francisco chapter, whose event had 50 sign-ups and a waiting list of 150.
+At the start of last April, its New York chapter held an event on Zoom, followed by the San Francisco chapter, whose event had 50 sign-ups and a waiting list of 150.